- Required time in business: 1+ years

+A lender may ask that you back your loan with an asset — equipment, real estate or something else in your business’s name that has cash value.
 You may have an asset in mind you’d like to use, but you’ll want to be sure it’s enough to secure your loan.

 How much collateral do I need for a business loan?

 Most lenders want collateral that’s worth at least as much as the loan you hope to secure.
-So if your looking to borrow $50,000 for your business, the assets to secure it must have a cash value of at least $50,000.
+So if you’re looking to borrow $50,000 for your business, the assets to secure it must have a cash value of at least $50,000.

 Why do business lenders want businesses to put up collateral?